Simon-Chng/infs4205-taxi-trajectory-analysis-project-2025/README.md

 If you wish to replicate or extend, please:
 - Use the same environment settings and dataset.
 - Follow the step-by-step commands above.
-- This report is **ONLY** shared for peer learning only. **It must NOT be submitted, in whole or in part, for any assignments in any course or academic setting.**
+- This report is **ONLY** shared for peer learning only. **It must NOT be submitted, in whole or in part, for any assignments in any courses or academic settings.**

 All rights to the contents of this project are reserved by the author unless explicitly stated otherwise.
 The SQL structure template were provided by the INFS4205/7205 teaching team for assessment purposes.